Dipali742/Student-Management-System/README.md

 # Student Management System

-It is simple Python GUI built with Tkinter and MongoDB backend.
+It is a simple Python GUI built with Tkinter and MongoDB backend.

 ## Prerequisites
 - Python 2.7